 IntelliSoft’s team used Kubernetes in the ZyLab project because the client wanted us to make his project operate more effectively.
 To achieve this goal, we are changing the relationship between services to make them more independent.

-The IntelliSoft team implemented Proof-of-Concept (POC) for containerized processing node service and now continues work on containerization of other parts of the product.
+The IntelliSoft team implemented Proof-of-Concept (POC) for containerized processing node service and continues to work on containerizing other parts of the product.

 Table of Contents

-What Is Kubernetes?
+What is K8S?
 What Problem Does Kubernetes Solve?

 In a variety of production scenarios, administrators may easily deploy, manage, and scale containerized programs using Kubernetes, an open-source container orchestration technology.
 It shields the application from the underlying host architecture.
 This allows detached apps to run as a single application across many containers.
 The tool manages all phases of a container app’s lifetime.
 Google originally created it to control massive container programs in working contexts.
 Despite giving Kubernetes to the Cloud Native Computing Foundation (CNCF) in 2014, Google is still actively working to advance the technology.

 The Go programming language was used to create Kubernetes as a service.
 It supports a wide range of cloud deployment strategies and platforms.
-Kubernetes helps businesses effectively manage IT workloads by grouping software into a cluster of containers that run on a virtualized host OS.
+What are Kubernetes use cases?
+Kubernetes helps businesses manage IT workloads effectively by grouping software into a container cluster that runs on a virtualized host OS.
 Using a Master/Worker architecture, worker nodes that run container workloads via an API Server are managed and controlled by a master node.

-Understanding container orchestration is crucial before getting into the reasons to utilize Kubernetes.
+Understanding Kubernetes use cases and container orchestration is crucial before getting into the reasons to utilize Kubernetes.

 What Is a Container Orchestration System?

 That is, orchestrator programs manage the life cycles of microservice application containers.
 Since everything in application development is interconnected, orchestration systems also help automate various production processes, so DevOps teams integrate them into continuous integration/continuous delivery (CI/CD).
-Let’s see what tasks orchestrators take on.
+Let’s see what tasks orchestrators take on and Kubernetes uses.

 Step 1.
 Infrastructure preparation and deployment